How to automate LinkedIn connection requests the right way

 • Keep diversifying activity - don't just send connection requests

-The single best predictor of account safety isn't your daily request volume - it's your acceptance rate.
-An account sending 30 requests per day at 50% acceptance is safer than one sending 15 per day at 20% acceptance.
+The single best predictor of account health isn't your daily request volume - it's your acceptance rate.
+An account sending 30 requests per day at 50% acceptance is in better shape than one sending 15 per day at 20% acceptance.
 Fix your targeting before you worry about volume.

 Notes or no notes?
 The counterintuitive data